DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 - I want the player to be rewarded for playing well (not taking damage / clearing rooms quickly)
 - I want the player to also consciously make decisions about how they're spending their money (the shop or the upgrade room)
 	- This is another one of those risk / reward things
-	- Do they increase their power in the upgrade room or increase their su
+	- Do they increase their power in the upgrade room or increase their survivability in the shop?
+- Right now, the economy is still pretty unbalanced.

+- [ ] Determine how much money you get for clearing a room (based on performance)
+- [ ] Determine how much money you get for killing enemies
+- [ ] Adjust the prices in the shop
+- [ ] Adjust the prices in the upgrade room

 #### Upgrade Room